minwoo0611/minwoo0611.github.io/about.md

 # **About Me**

-I obtained B.S in Civil and Environmental Enginnering(CEE) at KAIST, South Korea.
-Now, I am pursuing M.S advised by Prof. [Ayoung Kim](https://ayoungk.github.io/) in the [RPM lab](https://rpm.snu.ac.kr/), Department of Mechanical Engineering, SNU(Seoul National University).
+I obtained B.S in Civil and Environmental Enginnering (CEE) at KAIST, South Korea.
+After graduating at KAIST, I studied master courses in Mechanical Enginnering (ME) at Seoul National University (SNU).
+Now, I am pursuing Ph.D advised by Prof. [Ayoung Kim](https://ayoungk.github.io/) in the [RPM lab](https://rpm.snu.ac.kr/), Department of Mechanical Engineering, SNU.

 My research topics are related with LiDAR sensor such as simultaneous localization and mapping(SLAM) and sensor fusions.

 ---
 # **Education**
++ **Ph.D in RPM Lab Mechanical Engineering / SNU** - 2023.09.01~

-+ **M.S in RPM Lab Mechanical Engineering / SNU** - 2021.09.01~
++ **M.S in RPM Lab Mechanical Engineering / SNU** - 2021.09.01~2023.08.31

 + **M.S in IRAP Lab, Civil and Environmental Engineering (leave to SNU) / KAIST** - 2021.03.02~2021.08.27